Definition and Example of a Bank Credit Rating

-Fitch Ratings also includes an "RD" designation, meaning restricted default, between C and D. This indicates that the institution has defaulted on some financial obligations, but has not entered bankruptcy or ceased operating.
+Fitch Ratings also includes an "RD" designation, meaning restricted default, between C and D. This indicates that the institution has defaulted on some financial obligations but hasn't entered bankruptcy or ceased operating.

-These ratings may be given modifiers to show higher degrees of nuance between them.
-Moody's ratings may add 1, 2, or 3 to the letter rating.
-Standard & Poor's may add + or -.
-For example, an AA+ is equal to an Aa1 and is at the top end of the AA or Aa category.
+These ratings may be given modifiers to show higher degrees of nuance.
+Moody's ratings may add a 1, 2, or 3 to the letter rating.
+Standard & Poor's may add a plus or minus sign.
+An AA+ is equal to an Aa1.
+It's at the top end of the AA or Aa category.
 An AA- is equal to an Aa3 and is at the lower end of the AA or Aa category.

-Credit ratings are not given once; they are reevaluated and reassigned, sometimes at very different levels, depending on the current financial situation and level of risk for the financial institution.
+Credit ratings aren't given just once.
+They're re-evaluated and reassigned, sometimes at very different levels, depending on the current financial situation and the level of risk for the financial institution.

 Bank credit ratings are just one tool that consumers and investors can use to judge financial institutions, but they're not absolute measures of a financial institution's reliability.
-They can impact customers differently depending on what type of business they do with the bank.
-For example, if a bank’s creditworthiness goes into "junk" territory or even slumps for a while, it’s possible people who hold large open-ended loans could be affected.
+They can impact customers differently, depending on what type of business they do with the bank.
+People who hold large, open-ended loans could be affected if a bank’s creditworthiness goes into "junk" territory or even slumps for a while.
 These include business lines of credit and home equity loans.

 A bank has to improve its liquidity by preserving capital when it's troubled.
 It may therefore have to pull in its credit lines, so you could lose borrowing power.
 Sometimes, troubled banks also will begin to close branches and lay off employees.
 Such moves wouldn’t affect the safety of your deposits, but they could strain your relationship with your bank if it were to close your local branch.

-Banks with high-level ratings, however, aren't only trusted more by customers.
-They are trusted more by government agencies local businesses, and international corporations.
+Banks with high-level ratings are trusted more by government agencies, local businesses, and international corporations, in addition to customers.